Public Trust Hall131 - 135 Lambton QuayWellingtonNew Zealand (map)

 Judges' Note: "A father-son relationship marked by distance and a lack of communication might be a commonplace theme in fiction, but in Notes from a Passing, Rijula Das makes it extraordinary through her treatment of the subject.
 Rijula’s diction is poetic and graceful, and her narrative is filled with wisdom and insights that are at once heartrending and satisfying.
 Notes is a wonderful example of meticulous writing.
 The descriptions seem to have been forged with care and precision.
 Notes will hold your hand and take you along on an exploration of grief as its narrator begins to anticipate and understand the immeasurable dimensions of the loss of a parent."

 Acclaimed American author, Daniel M Ortberg, is Slate’s Dear Prudence columnist, and a leading writer on issues of gender, identity and what it means to transition.
 He’ll be speaking with New Zealand-based author, Rijula Das, whose academic work focuses on the connections between public space and sexual violence.
-A Death in Shonagachhi, her powerful debut novel, is rooted of this research.
+A Death in Shonagachhi, her powerful debut novel, is born of this research.
 Chaired by international theatre producer and author, Amber Massie-Blomfield.

 Pre-recorded.
 Subtitles available.